koros33/koros33.github.io/docs/about.md

 Hands on cybersecurity enthusiast focused on threat detection, monitoring, and defensive automation.
 Skilled with tools like **Wireshark, Zeek, Suricata, and Splunk**, I approach security challenges by combining offensive insight with practical defensive solutions.
 I build and optimize systems to anticipate attacks, analyze activity, and strengthen overall security posture.

-💼 *Open to Cybersecurity Analyst and related opportunities.*
+💼 *Open to internship or junior Cybersecurity Analyst role and related opportunities.*

 **Education & Courses:**
 - CS50 and other MIT courses (YouTube)